Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model

 Therefore, an infected individual of group $\ell$ produces on average $R_0 m_{\ell,\ell'}$ secondary infections in group $\ell'$, with

 We introduce the matrix

 According to the previous discussion, the epidemic generated by a single infected individual can be thought of as a multi-type branching process with mean offspring matrix $R_0 M$.
 The type of an individual in the branching process corresponds to the group to which it belongs.
-It is now a classical result from the theory of branching processes that, under our mild condition that the contact matrix $\Gamma$ is irreducible, the latter branching process can survive with positive probability if and only if the leading eigenvalue of its mean offspring matrix $R_0 M$ is larger than $1$, that is, if and only if $R_0 > R_c$, where $1/R_c$ is the leading eigenvalue of the matrix $M$ \citep[Chapter V]{athreya1971branching}.
-(Note that this definition agrees with \eqref{eq:criticalR} when there is a single group, $L=1$, so that we use the same notation.)
+It is now a classical result from the theory of branching processes that, under our mild condition that the contact matrix $\Gamma$ is irreducible, the latter branching process can survive with positive probability if and only if the leading eigenvalue of its mean offspring matrix $R_0 M$ is larger than $1$, that is, if and only if $R_0 \rho > 1$, where $\rho$ is the leading eigenvalue of the matrix $M$ \citep[Chapter~V]{athreya1971branching}.
 This is again reminiscent of the next-generation matrix techniques of \cite{diekmann1990definition, diekmann2010construction}.

 \paragraph{Asymptotic behavior.} As in the case of homogeneous contacts, we are ultimately interested in assessing the effect of the parameters of the model on the persistence of the disease in the population for a long time.
 The criterion that we have derived above for the existence of an endemic equilibrium is heuristic, and does not guarantee that the state of the population converges to that endemic equilibrium when it exists.